-A dedicated Scheme employer area is maintained which includes (but is not limited to):
+A dedicated Scheme employer area of the website is maintained which includes (but is not limited to):

-General guidance and information on procedures for administering the Local

-Covers and Repairs Cale and information on procedures for administering the Local nttp://

-Covers and Repairs Cale and information on procedures for administering the Local

-Covers and Cale a

-Government Pension Scheme;

-• Employer bulletins ('Inscribe') used to communicate current issues pertaining to the Scheme;

-Copies of all standard forms (on-line where possible) to be used by Scheme employers when providing information to the pension administration team;

-A link to the LGPS Regulations, LGA Circulars, DCLG Guidance and consultation documents.
+- General guidance and information on procedures for administering the Local Government Pension Scheme; - Employer bulletins ('Inscribe') used to communicate current issues pertaining to the Scheme; - Copies of all standard forms (on-line where possible) to be used by Scheme employers when providing information to the pension administration team; - Copies of all publications issued by the Administering Authority including Scheme member newsletters, Scheme guides and factsheets; - A link to the LGPS Regulations, LGA Circulars, DLUHC (Department for Levelling-Up, Housing and the Communities) Guidance, tPR Guidance and all relevant consultation documents.

 Pension administration relies largely on information supplied to the Administering Authority by its Scheme employers.
-It is therefore key that member records are maintained to a high standard so that information provided by the Fund to its Scheme members is accurate and up to date at all times.
+It is therefore key that Scheme member records are maintained to a high standard so that information provided by the Fund to its Scheme members is accurate and up to date at all times.

-The pension administration team is contactable during normal office hours on 0845 602 7237 although direct dial numbers are provided to all Scheme employers.
-An office helpdesk is also available at:
+The pension administration team is contactable during normal office hours on 01628 796668 although direct dial numbers are provided to all Scheme employers.
+An office e-helpdesk is also available at: info@berkshirepensions.org.uk.

-info@berkshirepensions.org.uk.

 Each Scheme employer must nominate a Pension Liaison Officer (PLO) to deal with initial enquiries received from the Administering Authority.
 If preferred a number of officers can be nominated (up to a maximum of 4) by the Scheme employer in Appendix A to the Pension Administration Service Level Agreement, provided that their specific responsibilities are identified (e.g. HR or payroll; formulating policy statements; ensuring payment of monthly contributions and submitting returns).
 The Scheme employer will inform the Administering Authority immediately if these details are amended in anyway.
-Furthermore, the PLO(s) will be responsible for ensuring that Pension Fund communications are disseminated to all relevant officers in their organisations who have responsibility for any part of the process in administering the LGPS e.g. payroll officers, HR advisors, Heads of Department and other Senior officers.
+Furthermore, the PLO(s) will be responsible for ensuring that Pension Fund communications are disseminated to all relevant officers in their organisations who have responsibility for any part of the process in administering the LGPS e.g. payroll officers, HR advisors, Heads of Department and other Senior officers, School Business Managers.